0xMaina/simple_shell/README.md

-0x16.
-C - Simple Shell Project done by Daniel Kuboi and Benjamin Mwangi
+Simple_shell poject by Benjamin Mwangi and Daniel Kuboi